Discover more at Lacock Abbey and the Fox Talbot Museum

 Find out when Lacock Abbey and the Fox Talbot Museum are open, how to get here, the things to see and do and more.

-We may be biased, but we think a visit to Lacock is just the thing to get you in the festive spirit.
-The Abbey grounds, courtyard, cloister and Great Hall will be in a seasonal mood every day (except Christmas Day, Boxing Day and New Year's Day), with our Christmas trail running from 25 November until the end of the school holidays.
+A visit to Lacock is just the thing to get you in the Christmas spirit each year.
+For 2025, the Abbey grounds, courtyard, cloister and Great Hall will be in a seasonal mood every day from 22 November until 31 December (except Christmas Day and Boxing Day).

-The Servant's Hall was transformed in 2023 into a cosy Christmas grotto.
-Mother Christmas took a break from her busy schedule (she works very hard behind the scenes you know!) to share a story, song and gifts from Father Christmas' present sack.
-New to 2023 were sell-out Toddler Time sessions, aimed at under 5s.
+The Servant's Hall will be transformed into a cosy, magical grotto this Christmas for Mother Christmas to take a break from her busy schedule (she works very hard behind the scenes you know!), to read stories and gift some early presents.

-Father Christmas always parks his sleigh in the Courtyard (perhaps he's partial to a cream tea from the Courtyard Tearoom?) so you can take a festive snap with the willow reindeer.
+Father Christmas always parks his sleigh in the Courtyard (perhaps he's partial to a pasty from the Courtyard Tearoom?) so you can take a festive snap with the willow reindeer.

-One of Lacock's best-loved traditions returned in 2023 with a display of Christmas trees decorated by local community groups, charities and schools, all displayed in the Cloister.
+One of Lacock's best-loved traditions returns for 2025 with a display of Christmas trees decorated by local community groups, charities and schools, all displayed in the Cloister.

 During a day of sight seeing and gift shopping in the village, the Stables Café has seasonal specials for all the family .
-The Courtyard Cafe by the abbey will be open weekends and during the school holidays, with craft packs available with purchases for anyone wanting to add their own decoration to a Lacock tree.
+The Courtyard Cafe by the abbey will be open weekends and during the school holidays.

-There are some charming independent shops in the village, including a National Trust Gift shop, so a day at Lacock provides a perfect opportunity to tick gifts off your list every year.
+As well as the National Trust shop in the High Street and the pop-up Christmas shop in the Manger Barn, there are some charming independent shops in the village, so a day at Lacock provides a perfect opportunity to tick gifts off your list every year.

 The second-hand bookshop in the Courtyard is also always a good shout for the bookworms in your life, open every day (except Christmas Day, Boxing Day and New Year's Day) with all kinds of books on offer, from biography to cookery, fiction to sport.